oscardelgado02/CPP-Solution-For-Visual-Studio-Code/README.md

 ## How to use
 ### Compiler
- This solution uses MinGW G++ compiler, but you can change it on [.vscode/tasks.json](https://github.com/oscardelgado02/Example-CPP-Solution-For-VSC/blob/main/.vscode/tasks.json) file:
+ First of all, you will need to change the path of the compiler you are going to use inside [.vscode/tasks.json](https://github.com/oscardelgado02/Example-CPP-Solution-For-VSC/blob/main/.vscode/tasks.json) file:
  ```json
 {
     "tasks": [